 Crossing Species Boundaries

-Dr. Judith Markowitz is the associate editor of Speech Technology Magazine and is a leading independent analyst in the speech technology and voice biometric fields.
-She can be reached at (773) 769-9243 or email@example.com .
+Judith Markowitz Ph.D., is president of J. Markowitz Consultants and a leading independent analyst in the speech and voice biometrics field.
+She can be reached at judith@jmarkowitz,com.